CreamCoderz/io-wraps-whitli-php/README.md

 ## IDE is optional, but nice
 At Mashery, we love [vim](http://www.vim.org) just as much as the next guy, but when it comes to tool-tips, code-completion and general object-oriented goodness, IDEs can be really useful.
 [Eclipse](http://eclipse.org), [Aptana](http://aptana.com), [Netbeans](http://netbeans.org), [Komodo](http://www.activestate.com/komodo-ide), etc. They're all very mature and useful tools.

-## Installation / Quick Start Guide
+## Installation / Quick start guide
 Follow the steps below for a quick start to using this client library:

 1. Grab the latest source with git.